sdmishra123/Data-Minning-Project/README.md

 # I Exploratory Data Analysis:<br/>
 ### Below are the some key data insights.

-Crowdfunding has been very popular within US, so we narrowed down our analysis to US region
+Crowdfunding has been very popular within US, so we narrowed down our analysis only to US region
 ![alt text](https://github.com/sdmishra123/Data-Minning-Project/blob/master/EDA%201.JPG)<br/>

-We wanted to see how our Response looks like for the various campaign categories.
-We observed slight data imbalance under the various Campaign Categories.
-But there are no major concerns as we can fit the model for the given data distribution.
+We wanted to see how our Response looks like for the various campaign categories. <br/> We observed slight data imbalance under the various Campaign Categories.
+But there are no major concerns as we can fit the model for the given data distribution.<br/>
 ![alt text](https://github.com/sdmishra123/Data-Minning-Project/blob/master/EDA%202.JPG)<br/>

 # II Feature Engineering:<br/>
 ![alt text](https://github.com/sdmishra123/Data-Minning-Project/blob/master/FE.JPG)<br/>

 # III Proposed Models:<br/>
-Given that we dealing with a classification problem where we have to predict if a campaign would be sucessful or no, we propose the below models:<br/>
+Given that we dealing here with a classification problem where we have to predict if a campaign would be sucessful or unsucessful, we propose the below models:<br/>
 > 1.Logistic Regression<br/>
 > 2.Random Forest <br/>
 > 3.Boosting Models  <br/>